 It's all part of Pryor's plan to learn as much as he can from two veterans so that he is as ready as possible for when the time comes when his number is called.

-For now, Pryor is honing skills and making the most of his
+For now, Pryor is honing skills and making the most of his limited reps at practice.
+He is projected as the third-string quarterback.

 Coach Dennis Allen and offensive coordinator Greg Knapp rave about Pryor's work ethic, demeanor and skill set.
 It's the footwork, accuracy and consistency that Pryor needs to improve upon.